 Niagara Falls’ popularity has made it a hot spot for movie production as well as a vacationer’s dream.
 The mystical feeling of the falls as well as their known ability to encourage passionate love has inspired many a filmmaker to set his or her film amidst the falls.
 Marilyn Monroe’s hit movie “Niagara,” a film noir following two honeymooners to the region, was shot on location in Niagara, as there was no other way to accurately capture the true essence of the falls.

-Earlier this year, Shirley Temple passed away at the comfortable age of 85, but she previously made headlines earlier in her career by visiting Niagara Falls.
+Shirley Temple made headlines earlier in her career by visiting Niagara Falls.
 Though her trip took place after she was quite grown and in fact married — her name changed to Shirley Temple-Black — the lively and jovial child actress continued to captivate with her beauty and charm.

 Princess Di With Prince William and Prince Harry

 That enigmatic and important princess of England came to Niagara with her two young sons in tow in 1991.
 Princess Diana participated in several popular Niagara attractions, many of which are still active today.
-If you want to see Niagara like a princess, be sure to book a ticket on the Maid of the Mist, which brings you right up close to the bottom of the falls, and take a few walks around the surrounding parks and hiking trails.
+If you want to see Niagara like a princess, be sure to book a ticket on Hornblower Niagara Cruises (formerly Maid of the Mist), which brings you right up close to the bottom of the falls, and take a few walks around the surrounding parks and hiking trails.